ivanleomk/website-v4/content/blog/migrating-to-react-ink.md

 Now with this, we've reimplemented the entire agent that we previously created in [Building an Agent](./building-an-agent.md) but with `react-ink` and streaming support.

 This is a huge step!
 Now we've got an agent which can read, write edit files with full streaming capabilities.

-In the next article, we'll implement agentic search, using libraries like `fast-glob` to implement support for glob and grep patterns that we can use to search for files in the local file system.
+In the next article, we'll implement a provider agnostic CLI that can switch between different model providers and improve upon the current user interface that users have.

-We'll also upgrade our other tools so they work better and give more visibility into the file system for our agent.